 You know the saying "an apple a day keeps the doctor away"? in my home growing up in Venezuela, the saying was a little bit different "one banana a day keeps the doctor away", as apples weren't readily available.
 And if you grew them in the backyard like my parents did, even better!

-Banana, is one of my most favorite fruits to consume before hitting the slopes with my boys, for a bike run or snowboard as it provides a carb-load, low in fiber necessary to keep me going all day long.
+Banana, is one of my most favorite fruits to consume before hitting the slopes with my boys, for a bike run or any outdoors activity that requires energy, as it provides a carb-load, low in fiber necessary to keep me going all day long.

 Bananas are the perfect healthy food for runners and non-runners alike.
 They are easy to eat, transport, taste great alone or with other fruits, offer plenty of quick carbs and contain 75% of water, so not only they fuel your body, they also keep you hydrated.

 Bananas have more carbohydrates than any other fruit, about 28 grams per banana.
 These carbs allow the steady release of glucose into the bloodstream which preserves the glycogen in the liver and muscle for later in the race, bike run or any sport activity where energy is needed.
 Eating a banana in the mid of a race is also a good strategy to avoid "bonking" in the final miles of a marathon.
 Have one banana in the afternoon instead of those dubious energy drinks and you will get a natural and nutritious energy boost that will keep you going without the crash.